bianpengyuan/envoy-wasm/docs/root/configuration/http_filters/wasm_filter.rst

 Resolves gauge object to a specific gauge for a list of tag values.

 Returns a :ref:`SimpleGauge <config_http_filters_wasm_SimpleGauge>`
-resolved from the gauge object with a list of tag values, so that tag values do not need to be specified in every record call.
+resolved from the gauge object, so that tag values do not need to be specified in every record call.
 Example code:

 .. code-block:: cpp